 Much of the discussion and available practical information relating to forest farming centres around forest gardens.
 Forest gardens are patterned after home gardens in southeast Asia.
 They were popularized by Robert Hart’s book.
 A forest garden is a structured assemblage of food trees, shrubs and ground crops.
 These are arranged to leverage positive ecological interactions and make efficient use of small spaces.

 There are however, forest farming options suited to more extensive forest management situations.
 And, by adopting these practices, they can contribute to simultaneous demands for more food, fibre and conservation.

 Throughout the world there are large tracts of managed forest that, through some creative silviculture and integrated planning and management, can be converted to forest farms.
-And because the methods for setting up forest farming are the same that may be employed in intensive silviculture to improve wood quality and value, they have the dual benefits of diversifying production and generating incremental income, without sacrificing either wood products or the ecological goods and services afforded by forest ecosystems.
+And the methods for setting up forest farming are the same that may be employed in intensive silviculture to improve wood quality and value.
+Therefore, they have the dual benefits of diversifying production and generating incremental income.
+All this, without sacrificing either wood products or the ecological goods and services afforded by forest ecosystems.

 The options outlined below include some general logistical considerations for establishing forest farming and are somewhat independent of where you may wish to deploy forest farming, although the examples I provide are regionally-specific to the Pacific Northwest of North America.

 Options for Establishing Forest Farms